Tsugaru Line

 The Tsugaru Line (津軽線, Tsugaru-sen) is a railway line operated by East Japan Railway Company (JR East).
-It connected Aomori and Minmaya stations on the Tsugaru Peninsula in western Aomori Prefecture; the section between Kanita and Minmaya suffered significant flood damage in 2022 and has been out of service since then.
+The line connects Aomori Station in Aomori with Minmaya Station in Imabetsu on the Tsugaru Peninsula in western Aomori Prefecture.

+On 3 August 2022, the section between Kanita and Minmaya suffered significant flood damage and has been out of service since then.
 JR East has since announced that the section will be permanently closed on 1 April 2027.

-The section of the line between Aomori Station and Naka-Oguni Station is a part of the Tsugaru-Kaikyō Line connecting Honshu and Hokkaido.